-The LL.M.
-Handbook includes the academic policies that govern the LL.M. program.
-Below is a brief description of the general requirements of the LLM degree.
-The requirements of each LL.M. specialization and the advanced professional certificates are detailed in the LLM Specialization Requirements section.
+Below are the general requirements of the LLM degree.
+The requirements of each LLM specialization and the advanced professional certificates are detailed in the LLM Specialization Requirements section.